mikependon/RepoDB/README.md

 RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
 It helps the developer to simplify the switch-over of when to use the “BASIC” and “ADVANCE” operations during the development.

-It is the best alternative ORM to both Dapper and EntityFramework.
+RepoDb is the best alternative ORM to both Dapper and EntityFramework.

 <details>
 <summary><b>Why use RepoDb as your ORM?</b></summary>